-- 159.55.
-Review the Penal Code articles 112 (Lèse-majesté), 326 (defamation), and 328 (slander) as well as 14 and 15 of the 2007 Computer Crimes Act, and align them to the human rights international obligations (Spain); - 159.56.
-Amend article 14 of the Computer Crimes Act to ensure it cannot be used to prosecute cases of alleged defamation (Sweden); - 159.57.
-Amend the "lèse majesté" law to bring it in line with international human rights standards, allow media to function independently and free of prior censorship or interference by law enforcement agencies and release all those who have been jailed for exercising their rights to freedom of expression (Latvia); - 159.58.
-Guarantee and respect the right to freedom of expression, association and assembly putting an end to arbitrary detentions and arrests and any act of harassment against political actors and civil society, including human rights defenders (Switzerland); - 159.59.
-Ensure that the right of freedom of opinion is respected, including by reviewing Art 112 of the Penal Code, and ensure a safe environment that promotes the rights of all people to freely associate and assemble without hindrances (Germany); - 159.60.
-Remove undue restrictions and infringements to the enjoyment of freedoms of expression, association and peaceful assembly (Botswana); - 159.61.
-Repeal all legislation which undermines the freedom of expression and assembly and ensure that all measures regarding these freedoms are consistent with Thailand's obligations under international law (Italy); - 159.62.
-Immediately end all infringement on the rights to freedom of expression, association and peaceful assembly under section 44 of the 2014 interim constitution, the Computer Crimes Act, and articles 112 and 116 of the Penal Code and unconditionally release persons detained or imprisoned for exercising these rights (Iceland); - 159.63.
-Repeal existing legislation that restricts freedoms of expression and of assembly in accordance with Thailand's obligations under international human rights law (Brazil); - 159.64.
-Instil a human rights-based approach regarding the protection of migrants and asylum-seekers, including the cessation of pushbacks to the sea, while refraining from deportation and formally prohibiting detention of children (Turkey); - 159.65.
-Ratify the 1951 Convention Relating to the Status of Refugees and implement legislation providing asylum seekers and refugees with legal status in line with international standards, especially abiding the principle of non-refoulement (Germany); - 159.66.
-Put an end to arbitrary detention of refugees and asylum seekers, and stop detention of children on the grounds of migration control (Luxembourg); - 159.67.
-Provide access to legal status for asylum seekers and refugees without discrimination (Canada); - 159.68.
-Give legal status to refugees and asylum seekers (France).

-160. All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and/or the State under review.
+- those who have been jailed for exercising their rights to freedom of expression (Latvia); - 159.58 Guarantee and respect the right to freedom of expression, association and assembly putting an end to arbitrary detentions and arrests and any act of harassment against political actors and civil society, including human rights defenders (Switzerland); - 159.59 Ensure that the right of freedom of opinion is respected, including by reviewing Article 112 of the Penal Code, and ensure a safe environment that promotes the rights of all people to freely associate and assemble without hindrances (Germany); - 159.60 Remove undue restrictions on and infringements to the enjoyment of the freedoms of expression, association and peaceful assembly (Botswana); - 159.61 Repeal all legislation which undermines the freedom of expression and assembly and ensure that all measures regarding these freedoms are consistent with Thailand's obligations under international law (Italy); - 159.62 Immediately end all infringement on the rights to freedom of expression, association and peaceful assembly under section 44 of the 2014 interim constitution, the Computer Crimes Act, and articles 112 and 116 of the Penal Code and unconditionally release persons detained or imprisoned for exercising these rights (Iceland); - 159.63 Repeal existing legislation that restricts freedoms of expression and of assembly in accordance with Thailand's obligations under international human rights law (Brazil); - 159.64 Instil a human rights-based approach regarding the protection of migrants and asylum-seekers, including the cessation of pushbacks to the sea, while refraining from deportation and formally prohibiting detention of children (Turkey); - 159.65 Ratify the 1951 Convention Relating to the Status of Refugees and implement legislation providing asylum seekers and refugees with legal status in line with international standards, especially abiding the principle of non-refoulement (Germany); - 159.66 Put an end to arbitrary detention of refugees and asylum seekers, and stop detention of children on the grounds of migration control (Luxembourg); - 159.67 Provide access to legal status for asylum seekers and refugees without discrimination (Canada); - 159.68 Give legal status to refugees and asylum seekers (France). - 160.
+All conclusions and/or recommendations contained in the present report reflect the position of the submitting State(s) and/or the State under review.
 They should not be construed as endorsed by the Working Group as a whole.